You died this morning.

 A simple conversation could have stopped it.
 The right smile in the right aisle of the grocery store.

 And I wondered if you ever looked in the mirror and realized how handsome you were.
 If you knew how much blood you would leave behind if you really did it.
 Or how fast it would go.
-Did you know that once you jumped, you wouldn't be able to slow down?
+Did you know once you jumped, you wouldn't be able to slow down?

 I left work around four, and I walked to the parking lot.
 They still had your splatter taped off, and so I didn't get to properly say goodbye.
 But I tried to give you a small smile before getting in my car.